Maguilar43/ECE143_FinalProject/README.md

 Running this file returns the best lot to park in for a specified Spot type and Day of week defined in main()

+#### data_extraction.py
+- < python data_extraction.py >

+Running this file will use all excel files to find useful data and then convert those data into CSV files in the csv_data folder.
+Meanwhile, it will fix minor mistakes of the conversion as well because the excel files may have some error.
+It will print a message on the console to let the user know the current program's status.

+#### locations_heatmap.py
+- < python locations_heatmap.py >

+Running this file will generate a location's heatmap which is based on the latitude and longitude of the parking spaces.
+The heatmap is a Google Map kind figure and should be demonstrated in the Jupyter Notebook.
+What's more, the main function will also print information messages for users.

+Remember to replace the API_KEY to your Google Maps' api key for this api key that may expire.

+#### emptyspaces_heatmap.py
+- < python emptyspaces_heatmap.py >

+Running this file will show a heatmap of total empty spaces in the University and also an information message will print in the console.

 ## Third-Party Modules
 - Pandas